List of Coronation Street characters introduced in 1989: Reg Holdsworth

 Reginald "Reg" Holdsworth, played by Ken Morley, made his first screen appearance on 25 October 1989.

 Supermarket manager Reg was married to Veronica; however, she left him after discovering his affair with a store detective.
 Rather than slink off wounded into the sunset, Reg approached several of the single women of Coronation Street, starting with Rita Fairclough.
 They attended a couple of tea dances together and struck up a friendship.
 To secure his relationship with Rita, Reg rigged a trolley race at the supermarket so that Rita would be the winner.
 When Rita discovered this, she dropped him and donated the trolley race winnings to a local charity.

-In 1993, Reg recognized his former girlfriend Maureen Naylor, stacking shelves at Bettabuy.
-They had first met in Llandudno in 1968 and fell in love.
+In 1993, Reg recognised his former girlfriend Maureen Naylor, stacking shelves at Bettabuys.
+They had first met in Llandudno in 1968 and fallen in love.
 Now, after 25 years, they began a new relationship.
 However, Maureen's mother, Maud Grimes, had always disliked Reg, and tried to break up their relationship.
 Reg, desperate to consummate the relationship, finally lured Maureen to his waterbed, which burst and flooded the shop below.
 Reg and Maureen married in January 1994 and bought the corner shop from Alf Roberts for £68,000.
 Maureen managed the shop with her mother behind the till.
-The three lived in relative harmony - Reg as a member of the Square Dealers – until he was posted by Firman's Freezers to their Lowestoft branch, which meant a long commute.
-There he began another affair, with Yvonne Bannister.
+The three lived in relative harmony – Reg as a member of the Square Dealers – until he was posted by Firman's Freezers to their Lowestoft branch, which meant a long commute.
+There, he began another affair, with Yvonne Bannister.
 Reg left the street and a heartbroken Maureen behind, to start a new life with Yvonne who was pregnant with his child.

-Morley later crossed over his role of Reg into the 1999 Emmerdale video spin-off Emmerdale: Don't Look Now! - The Dingles in Venice.
+Morley later crossed over his role of Reg into the 1999 Emmerdale video spin-off Emmerdale: Don't Look Now! – The Dingles in Venice.
 He also reprised the role in 2010 for the DVD special A Knight's Tale, in which he worked for former colleague Curly Watts as an event planner at Tatlock Towers, a medieval castle and tourist attraction.
 He got sacked after an incident at the event, but was rehired again by Curly.
 He was attracted to Mary Taylor, who in a December 2010 episode received a Christmas card from him.